street scene complexities: “what was and what will be”

 How do Seattle examples such as Ballard, Fremont, Capitol Hill, Columbia City and Belltown align with Gaudet?

-5 Comments on street scene complexities: “what was and what will be”
+5 thoughts on “street scene complexities: “what was and what will be”

 Leave a Reply